Durable, Colorful Foliage

 Roomy Bed for Mature Width

-Planning for the mature width of the hosta before planting makes for a bed that give room for each variety to grow without overcrowding.
+Planning for the mature width of the hosta before planting makes for a bed that gives room for each variety to grow without overcrowding.
 Here, the leaf textures and shapes, from deep ribbing on egg-shaped leaves to wavy edges on smooth ones, allow each hosta to stand on its own.

 ‘Pineapple Punch’